 The actions of former priest Neil Horan during the early to mid-2000s were that of a man who clearly had an unusual way of looking at the world.

-While cycling in Dartford a few miles from his Bexley base he spotted a poster advertising a lecture which read Signs of the End of this Present Age given by a group called The Apostolic Fellowship of Christ.
+While cycling in Dartford a few miles from his Bexley base, he spotted a poster advertising a lecture which read Signs of the End of this Present Age given by a group called The Apostolic Fellowship of Christ.

-Silverstone is the home of the British Grand Prix and held the first F1 world championship race in 1950 so if there was ever a stage to bring his beliefs to a world audience this was it.
+Silverstone is the home of the British Grand Prix and held the first F1 world championship race in 1950, so if there was ever a stage to bring his beliefs to a world audience, this was it.

-Drivers going at close to 200mph reacted quickly to avoid him swerving their cars around the man who carried a banner that read Read the Bible.
+Drivers going at close to 200mph reacted quickly to avoid him swerving their cars around the man who carried a banner which said Read the Bible.
 The Bible is always right.

-Despite tight security he managed to launch himself at the leader of the race Vanderlei de Lima, a Brazilian who had a lead of over half a minute at the 35km mark.
+Despite tight security, he managed to launch himself at the leader of the race Vanderlei de Lima, a Brazilian who had a lead of over half a minute at the 35km mark.

-With his lead cut and the emotional trauma of such an unexpected incident de Lima eventually finished third over a minute behind the eventual winner Stefano Baldini from Italy.
+With his lead cut and the emotional trauma of such an unexpected incident, de Lima eventually finished third over a minute behind the eventual winner, Stefano Baldini from Italy.

-Understandably the fallout from Horan’s attack was massive with people asking how a man of such notoriety could gain this kind of access in spite of all the security measures.
+Understandably, the fallout from Horan’s attack was huge, with people asking how a man of such notoriety could gain this kind of access despite all the security measures.

-The head of Brazilian athletics called for de Lima to be given joint gold saying the extraordinary circumstances warranted such a move.
-The international Olympic committee while sympathetic to the case refused the call and de Lima had to be content with third.
+The head of Brazilian athletics called for de Lima to be given joint gold, saying the extraordinary circumstances warranted such a move.
+The international Olympic committee, while sympathetic to the case, refused the call and de Lima had to be content with third.

 De Lima stated after the event The psychological shock was the greatest impact I have suffered.
 To be attacked like that it was painful.
 I was totally defenceless and exhausted.

-De Lima however refused to join in the calls for himself to be given a gold medal and even declined the offer of a medal from volleyball player Emanuel Rego who had won gold at the 2004 games.
+De Lima, however, refused to join in the calls for himself to be given a gold medal and even declined the offer of a medal from volleyball player Emanuel Rego, who had won gold at the 2004 games.

-In 2016 de Lima lit the flame for the games in Rio after earlier taking part in the torch relay.
+In 2016, de Lima lit the flame for the games in Rio after earlier taking part in the torch relay.

-By 2006 this message was becoming somewhat confused as he travelled to Germany to give readings outside the Olympiastadion in Berlin where the World Cup final between Italy and France was due to take place.
+By 2006 this message had become somewhat confused as he travelled to Germany to give readings outside the Olympiastadion in Berlin, where the World Cup final between Italy and France was due to take place.

-Bizarrely he appeared in series 3 of Britain’s Got Talent doing an Irish jig and making it through to the second round where he was eliminated.
+Bizarrely, he appeared in series 3 of Britain’s Got Talent doing an Irish jig and making it through to the second round where he was eliminated.

-He has made more recent appearances in the media, including outside court in support of Rolf Harris in 2017.
+He has made some recent appearances in the media, including outside court in support of Rolf Harris in 2017.
 In that same year he appeared in the Westminster area of London with a placard which read Donald Trump is sent by Christ.

 There’s a fine line between genius and madness and some of the world leaders of the last century may not be that far removed from Fr Horan.
-Short eye catching slogans, bombastic messages and a flair for the unpredictable in another life Fr Horan could have been a top politician.
+Short eye-catching slogans, bombastic messages and a flair for the unpredictable, in another life Fr Horan could have been a top politician.